Ademene/Haplotype/README.md

 $ python Fasta_to_GenomeFile.py YourGenome.fasta

+### The file lengthCOntigPacbio.genome located in the folder Haplotype_Test is the genome file I used.

 ## 4) Run R script to make the plot.
 Here, I provide the script designed to plot the haplotype figure S3 (10 individuals, 45 files).
 This script should be adapted manualy to use other data sets.

 ### Download the folder Haplotype_Test and the script Haplotypes_script.R